GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 1. Download the OSGeo4W Installer from <a href="http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe">here</a> (official link to the current network-installer)
 2. Run the installer
 3. Select Advanced Install, click through the steps and keep the default values
 4. Stop at "Choose packages": select the following packages for installation.
 Click on "Skip" in the column "New" to select a package for installation.
 If a package is selected for installation, the version number will be shown in the column "New".
+You can search for their names in the searchbar.
-Under the section Desktop choose:
+5. Under the section "Desktop" choose:
     - qgis: QGIS Desktop (3.22)
-    - saga: SAGA (7.8.2-12)
+    - saga: SAGA (7.8.2-14)
+    - grass: GRASS GIS (7.8.6-8)
+6. Under the section "Libs" choose:
+    - qgis-grass-plugin: GRASS plugin for QGIS (3.22.3-1)
-    - Note: Additional packages will be selected automatically which are needed to run the ones listed above.
-So just keep those as well.
+    - Note: Additional packages which are needed to run the ones listed above will be selected automatically.
+Just keep those as well.
-5. Complete the installation
+8. Complete the installation

 #### Spreadsheet:
 You should already have a Spreadsheet program installed.